Interpretable ML for High-Frequency Execution: Discussion and conclusion

-We assessed the model's performance and compared it to benchmark models involving an exponential fill probability or a constant clean-up cost by exploiting the real past limit order flow.
-By gathering the decisions the models would have made at the insertion of limit orders, classification metrics can be used to study the relevancy of these execution models in the decision-making process.
-Examples of optimal distance of placement were provided in the case of small tick cryptos and numerical experiments suggest that the fee policy of the trading venue plays a decisive role.
-Our findings suggest that in cryptocurrency venues, provided that the latency of the algorithm is zero, posting extremely aggressive limit orders is often optimal.
-The efficiency of such a radical tactic is explained by two main factors, the first one being the high fill probability of such an order and the second one being the fee policy that sets a significant difference between the maker fee and the taker fee (20 basis points for the lowest level, and 5 basis points for the highest level in Coinbase).
-Practically, inserting a bid limit order 1 tick below the best ask price when the spread is of the order of several hundreds of ticks would almost surely save 5 basis points of trading costs.
-We finally detailed how the latency risk is of overriding importance for such aggressive tactics and how it can be added to our framework.\\
+In this work we introduced new microstructural features for fill probability computation, namely, the limit order flow imbalance, the aggressiveness index and the priority volume.
+We demonstrated their predictive power by exploring the smooth dependence of the fill and cancellation probability functions with respect to these features.
+We showed how neural networks with simple architectures can be used for the fill probability and clean-up cost computation using high-frequency data.
+A neural network was trained on a data base of real limit orders using a set of handcrafted interpretable features, and we analyzed the differences in the feature importance between CEXs cryptocurrency pairs and Euronext equities.
+We explained how taking into account both the priority volume and the distance of placement may be crucial in the case of small tick cryptocurrencies due to the sparse nature of their order book.
+Concerning the use of real limit orders over hypothetical orders, we discussed the main advantage in exploiting such informative data and strongly suggested to favor the real order flow other synthetic orders to eliminate the zero market impact assumption.
+By designing a cost function for an agent who aims at buying a quantity of the asset within a short time horizon, we demonstrated how to integrate such a model in a trading engine.
+A new backtest method was proposed, allowing to account for the market impact of limit orders using historical data only.
+We assessed the performance of the model and compared it to a toy model that involves a common form of the fill probability function.
+By computing the decisions the model would have made at the insertion of real limit orders, classification metrics can be used to study the relevancy of these execution models in the decision-making process.
+Finally, examples of optimal distance of placement were provided in the case of a small tick asset and numerical experiments suggest that the fee policy of the trading venue plays a decisive role concerning the aggressiveness of the order.
+Our findings suggest that in CEXs, provided that there is no latency, posting extremely aggressive limit orders is often optimal.
+The efficiency of such a radical tactic is explained by two main factors, the first one being the high fill probability of such an order and the second one being the fee policy that sets a significant difference between the maker fee and the taker fee.
+Hypothetically, inserting a bid limit order 1 tick below the best ask price when the spread is of the order of several hundreds of ticks would almost surely save 5 basis points of trading costs.
+In practice, such a tactic is prone to latency risk, and it can be integrated in the computation of the expected cost function.